andre-meneses/bitcoin-miner/README.md

 ## Controller Design

-From the finite-state machine we coded the states and we assembled a truth table.
-Then, a logical equation was extracted for each one of the 20 outputs and the combinational circuit of our controller was projected.
+After coding the finite-state machine, we proceeded to assemble a truth table based on the defined states.
+From this truth table, we extracted a logical equation for each one of the 20 outputs, and then projected the combinational circuit of our controller.
+This allowed us to create a detailed design for our controller, which would be responsible for managing the datapath and coordinating the various stages of the sha-256 computation.
 <p align='center'>
 <img src="./figures/combinacional.png" style="height: 30vw; min-height: 100px; "/>
 </p>